 With Datadog’s collaboration integrations—including Slack, PagerDuty, and others—your high-severity rules automatically notify the right people.
 You can also share signals directly from the explorer into your incident response tool, for example to create a JIRA ticket or a ServiceNow incident.

-Datadog’s Security Monitoring brings greater security visibility into your environment using a unified platform shared by development, operations, and security.
+Datadog’s Security Monitoring brings greater security visibility to all teams across your organization, including development, operations, and security.
 Security Monitoring is part of the Datadog Cloud Security Platform, which protects an organization’s production environment with a full-stack offering that provides threat detection, posture management, workload security, and application security.
 If you already use Datadog, you can get started with real-time threat detection.
 Otherwise, sign up for a 14-day free trial.